 Once acquired, mice also leave scent trails wherever they travel that invite other rodents to track them, leading to recurring infestations.
 Mice will also infest through pipes, fit through sewer pipe holes, and even travel in on stored boxes or furniture items brought inside from garages and storage facilities.
 Prevention comes with denying entry by cutting off access by plugging openings with steel wool and caulk for little holes, or metal sheeting and cement for big holes.

 Do house mice climb walls is a definite yes – their superior climbing abilities coupled with their ability to locate infinitesimal entry points makes them relentless home intruders.
-The agile rodents exploit holes as minute as 1/4 inch, utilize their climbing abilities to gain access to rooftops and upper-level invasion points, and quickly create long-term chronic infestations when they infest.
+The rodents exploit holes as minute as 1/4 inch, utilize their climbing abilities to gain access to rooftops and upper-level invasion points, and quickly create long-term chronic infestations when they infest.
 Exclusion of such health-stalking rodents into your home territory requires constant sealing of all their potential entry points, good housekeeping in storage of food supplies, and quick response to any indication of presence by mice to make your home a refuge from them.

 Quick Link